-- (a) A wind direction indicator (windsock) must be located adjacent to each paved runway threshold. - (b) If a paved runway is intended to be used at night at least one of the wind direction indicators required by paragraph (a) must be illuminated.
+(a) Wind direction indicators (windsock) must be located adjacent to each paved runway threshold.

+(b) If a paved runway is intended to be used at night, the wind direction indicators required by paragraph (a) must be illuminated.

 E.2 Markings